webhintio/hint/docs/user-guide/rules/no-vulnerable-javascript-libraries.md

 ## What does the rule check?

-This rules uses snyk's [Vulnerability DB][snykdb] and [js-library-detector][js-library-detector] to check if the website is running a vulnerable version of a JavaScript library or framework.
+This rules uses Snyk's [Vulnerability DB][snykdb] and [js-library-detector][js-library-detector] to check if the website is running a vulnerable version of a client-side JavaScript library or framework.

-The vulnerability database is updated automatically from [snky][snkydb json] if the cached content is older than 24h.
+The vulnerability database is updated automatically from [Snyk][snykdb] if the cached content is older than 24h.

 ## Can the rule be configured?